Finite exceptional groups of Lie type and symmetric designs: Proof of the main result

-Let $\Dmc$ be a nontrivial symmetric $(v, k, \lambda)$ design with $\lambda \leq 100$.
-If $G$ is a flag-transitive and point-primitive automorphism group of $\Dmc$ with socle $X$ a finite simple exceptional group of Lie type, then by Theorem~\ref{thm:main}, we need to consider one of the following cases:
+We are now ready to prove Theorem~\ref{thm:main} and Corollaries~\ref{cor:main-1}-\ref{cor:main-2}.
+In what follows, we assume that $\Dmc$ is a nontrivial symmetric $(v, k, \lambda)$ design admitting a flag-transitive and point-primitive automorphism group $G$ with socle $X$ a finite simple exceptional group of Lie type.